rotundasoftware/cartero/README.md

 ### The Asset Library

 Get ready for a slight paradigm shift from the traditional js / css / template directory structure.
 With Cartero, you can keep all your assets, regardless of type, in your application's **_Asset Library_** (except for assets that are just used by a particular page, which can be stored with that page's template - see below).
 Each subdirectory of your Asset Library defines a **_Bundle_** that may contain JavaScript files, stylesheets, templates, and images.
 Additionally, each bundle may contain a `bundle.json` file, which contains meta-data about that bundle, such as any dependencies on other bundles.
-For example, take the following example library.
+Take the following example library:

 ```
 assetLibrary/